-O&AL's 2012/2013 releases are now available online and in stores.
-Check out the band's newest releases on the music page, where you can stream the seven-song EP, Hard Times, and the three-song 7inch, It's Alright .
+O&AL's 2012/2013 releases are available online and in stores.
+Check out these releases on the music page, where you can stream the seven-song EP, Hard Times, and the three-song 7inch, It's Alright.
 You can also purchase digital copies of all the songs for $1 each via the band's bandcamp page.
-The new songs were recorded with bandmate Simon Larochette at his studio, The Sugar Shack and were mixed and mastered by Dan Weston.
-Below is the cover art for both new releases.
+The songs were recorded with Simon Larochette at his studio, The Sugar Shack and were mixed and mastered by Dan Weston.
+Below is the cover art for both releases.

 The paintings featured throughout the EP are the work of Trevor Kyle Carter.
 Please look through his website for some more examples of his artwork.